Haripriya9851/Global-Life-Expectancy-Analysis-2000-2019-Insights-from-World-Bank-Data/README.md

 I have built a tableau dashboard with the data collected to understand regional disparities and the socio-economic factors that influence life expectancy.

-**Please take a look at the PDF format of Tableau dashboard:**
+**Please take a look at the PDF format of Tableau dashboard:** [Global Life Expectancy Dashboard](https://github.com/Haripriya9851/Global-Life-Expectancy-Analysis-2000-2019-Insights-from-World-Bank-Data/blob/main/Life%20Expectancy%20Analysis_Dashboard_Story.pdf)

-**Please take a look at the extensive report on Life Expectancy Analysis:**
+**Please take a look at the extensive report on Life Expectancy Analysis:** [Global Life Expectancy Report](https://github.com/Haripriya9851/Global-Life-Expectancy-Analysis-2000-2019-Insights-from-World-Bank-Data/blob/main/Global%20Life%20Expectancy%20Analysis_Final.pdf)

 Below are my Insights & Recommendation of the same: